Business Administration – Supply Chain and Operations Management Program

 Additional Costs

-† This program includes 2 work experience semesters.
+† This program includes two work experience semesters.
 The tuition fee for this program does NOT include the cost of work experience semesters.
-The first work experience fee of $500 covers the cost of the Work Experience Preparation course and the first work experience semester.
-There is an additional fee of $500 for the second work experience semester.
+There is an additional fee of $500 for each work experience semester.

 International Students